 - Turnitin compares the students' work against electronic sources including the Internet, books, journals and other students' work.

-- Turnitin generates an originality report indicating which parts of the students’ work may have been plagiarised, together with a list of probable sources.
+- Turnitin generates an originality report indicating which parts of the students' work is unoriginal, together with a list of sources.

-- The tutors analyse the originality report carefully as part of their decision-making process to determine if students' work may have been plagiarised.
+- The tutor analyses the originality report carefully as part of the decision-making process to determine if students' work may have been plagiarised.

-Turnitin itself makes no decisions as to whether or not the work has been plagiarised, it simply highlights sections of text that have been found in other sources in an originality report.
-Tutors will analyse the originality report carefully to determine if students' work has been plagiarised or not.
+Turnitin itself makes no decisions as to whether or not the work has been plagiarised; it simply highlights sections of text that have been found in other sources in an originality report.
+Turnitin is not accessible to students unless the tutor creates the Turnitin assignment in the UoM VLE.